feast-dev/feast/docs/feast-on-kubernetes/getting-started/install-feast/ibm-cloud-iks-with-kustomize.md

 kustomize build feast/base | kubectl apply -n feast -f -
 ```

-## 4. Use Feast Jupyter to connect to Feast
+## 4. Use Feast Jupyter Notebook Server to connect to Feast

 After all the pods are in a `RUNNING` state, port-forward to the Jupyter Notebook Server in the cluster: